xudency/sdssd/README.md

 base CNEXLabs WestLake controller and NVM++ PPA command set

 the controller need provide physical page address(PPA) interace to Host
-we use CNEXLabs Vendor specified command:PPA command to manage NandFlash
+we use CNEXLabs Vendor specified PPA command to manage NandFlash
-wrppa rdppa ersppa wrpparaw rdpparaw
+these ppa command is needed for io request
+- wrppa(Write PPA)
+- rdppa(Read PPA)
+- ersppa(Erase PPA)
+- wrpparaw(write raw)
+- rdpparaw(read raw)

 ## Motivation
 FTL is the core component of SSD, It's the determing factor of SSD performance